 Bottom line is that you can expect a decrease of interest earned from P2P investments during a recession.
 This can, however, happen also when there is an uneven ratio between the demand and supply of investment opportunities.
 It has happend before that the amount of investors was bigger than the amount of loans on a single platform, which ultimately drives down the interest and limits certain features of the P2P lending site.
 For example on Mintos, the auto invest stoped working as it didn’t match investor’s criteria regarding the interest rates.

 What about P2P lending in the real estate niche?

 P2P loans that are financing developing projects in the real estate segment cannot be compared with unsecured personal loans.
-But even in this case, the loans are secured by a real asset.
+In this case, the loans are secured by a real asset.
 A total default of the loan is therefore very unlikely as collateral, personal guarantees and mortgages will cover the loss.

 P2P lending can be very risky but it can also bring a lot of opportunity for capital gains.
 It all comes down to the investor’s risk profile and its investment strategy.

 You can lower the risk with the following strategy:

 - Invest in loans with buyback guarantee

 - Choose a short investment period or use tools such as Invest & Access from Mintos